-This vehicle comes equipped with a specified spark plug.
-See the specifications chart for the correct spark plug.
+This vehicle comes equipped with specified spark plugs.
+See the specifications chart for the correct spark plugs.
 A light brown insulator indicates that the plug is correct.
 A white or dark insulator indicates that the engine may need to be serviced.
-Consult an authorized Arctic Cat dealer if the plug insulator is not a light brown color.
+Consult an authorized dealer if the plug insulator is not a light brown color.
 To help prevent cold weather fouling, make sure to thoroughly warm up the engine before operating.